Drama and Performance BA (Hons)

 If you don't meet the English language requirements yet, you can achieve the level you need by successfully completing a pre-sessional English programme before you start your course.

 What you'll experience

-- Study the history of theatre and drama, and apply what you learn to new productions
+- Study the history of theatre and drama, and apply what you learn to productions of your own

 - Hone your acting skills, with workshops and projects to help you develop your performances

 - Learn about technical theatre, including lights, sound, scenography, set, direction, and stage management